hlieberman/debian-ansible/docsite/rst/playbooks_variables.rst

 Registered Variables
 ````````````````````

 Another major use of variables is running a command and using the result of that command to save the result into a variable.
+Results will vary from module to module.
+Use of -v when executing playbooks will show possible values for the results.

 The value of a task being executed in ansible can be saved in a variable and used later.
 See some examples of this in the
-`playbooks_conditionals` chapter.
+:doc:`playbooks_conditionals` chapter.

 While it's mentioned elsewhere in that document too, here's a quick syntax example::